by Rick Chromey

 Three Months: Member

 It takes three months of regular attendance (three out of four Sundays) for people to commit as members.
 Unfortunately, many church attenders today are more guests than members.
 Their sporadic attendance, even if they call a particular church their home, is largely a loose commitment.
-You’d be surprised how few people irregular guest attenders actually know in their church.
+It’s common for irregular guest attenders to know very few people in their church.

 Church members are like members of a physical body.
 They’re part of a system.
 They’re known by others and, conversely, they know those around them.

 Friendships are the key to moving guests into membership and small groups.
 We all hunger to be known, and the faster, better, and richer people experience relationship, the sooner commitment to the community happens.
 Unfortunately, in many churches today, few people are true members.
 Most are perennial guests, and consequently, attendance fluctuates and turnover is high.

 Three Years: Leader

 It takes three years for committed members to know whether they’ll stay or move on.
 On average, younger families move every three years to new communities for new work.
 However, regardless of age or circumstance, in three years of church attendance, if members don’t sense empowerment, feel they matter, or have significant relationships, they’ll drop out and move on.

 Essentially, it takes three years to grow a leader.
 It’s nothing new.
 That’s how long it took Jesus.
 The difference was, his leaders changed the world.
 A lot of ours just change addresses.

 The Rule of Threes teaches us to be intentionally “sticky” at all phases of assimilation.
 It’s not enough to be initially attractive if we can’t keep visitors or guests.
 And what does it profit to produce members but no leaders?
 Stickiness happens when churches create environments that are secure and pleasurable, empowering and affirming, focused upon community, and baptized in grace.